thefinn93/weechat-scripts/dblog/README.md

 # dblog

+_Note: Still in testing, if you're using this please get in touch so I can gather debugging data._

 A weechat script to log to a database.
 Requires [dataset](https://dataset.readthedocs.io/en/latest/) (`pip install dataset`) and a driver to connect to your database of choice (`pip install sqlite3`,